getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/building-for-android.md

 }
 ```

-> Please note that due to the use of libsodium, there are two additional lines related to SODIUM_LIB_DIR and SODIUM_SHARED (compared to the former configurations) -> please also refer to [Libsodium library for Android](./rust-code/example-3/libsodium.md).
+> Please note that due to the manual use of libsodium, there are two additional lines related to SODIUM_LIB_DIR and SODIUM_SHARED (compared to the former configurations) -> please also refer to [Libsodium library for Android](./rust-code/example-3/libsodium.md).

 ## Enabling Dynamic Library Loading